-4.5 Development Process
+4.5 The Development Process of FOSS

 According to Benkler (2002) the production of goods such as software is based upon three different models; 1) managerial command systems like firms or organisations, where hierarchies define the line of command; 2) markets, where the concept of transaction costs define the production; and 3) peer production, where other incentives govern than in the other two models, and which is based on decentralised information gathering and exchange.
 We have already discussed the Commons Based Peer Production (CBPP) and its characteristics in Chapters 2 and 3.